vearutop/flatjsonl/README.md

         Max number of lines to process when scanning keys.
   -mem-prof string
         Write mem profile to file.
+  -offset-lines int
+        Skip a number of first lines.
   -output string
         Output to a file (default <input>.csv).
   -progress-interval duration